TritonDataCenter/sdc-headnode/README.md

 This is the repository for building headnode images for SDC, and the intial setup and configuration of the headnode itself.

 ## Quickstart (on OS X)

 To create a VM for local development work – commonly called 'coal' (Cloud On A Laptop) – follow these steps:

-  - **One time only**: install VMWare Fusion, run it at least once to all it to establish its initial config, quit it and run `coal/coal-vmware-setup`.
+  - **One time only**: install VMWare Fusion, run it at least once to all it to establish its initial config, quit it and run the "CoaL vmware setup" script from the sdc.git repo:

+            git clone git@github.com:joyent/sdc.git
+            cd sdc
+            ./tools/coal-mac-vmware-setup

   - Optionally, to automate setup:
     - create a `build.spec.local` file with the following contents: `{"answers-file": "answers.json"}`
     - copy one of the answers.json templates: `cp answers.json.tmpl.external answers.json`
     - see the 'Optional Coniguration & Automated Setup' section below for more information.

   - `make coal` - this requires an internet connection, and will download images of all services.
 This can take quite some time.
 If this fails, please see the 'Build Prerequisites' and/or 'Debugging' sections below.

-  - open `coal-master-TIMESTAMP-gSHA.vmwarevm`, select 'Live 64-bit' at the grub menu, and work through the interactive installer referring to [this documentation](). **Important**: while many answers are arbitrary, the networking questions require specific values for local development.
+  - open `coal-master-TIMESTAMP-gSHA.vmwarevm`, select 'Live 64-bit' at the
+    grub menu, and work through the interactive installer referring to [this documentation](). **Important**: while many answers are arbitrary, the networking questions require specific values for local development.

   - when setup completes, you can access the headnode via ssh: `ssh root@10.99.99.7` using the root password specified during setup.

 ## Less-quick start